Astha090603/Flappy-Bird-Game/README.md

 ## Contributing

 We welcome contributions from developers of all skill levels!
 Whether you're interested in fixing bugs, adding new features, or improving the overall game experience, your input is highly valued.
 Simply fork the repository, make your changes, and submit a pull request.
-Together, we can make Fallpy Bird the best it can be!
+Together, we can make Flappy Bird the best it can be!

 ## Contact

 If you have any questions, suggestions, or feedback, feel free to reach out to us via email at [astha090603@gmail.com](mailto:astha090603@gmail.com) or by opening an issue on GitHub.
-Your input helps us continue to refine and enhance the Fallpy Bird experience for players everywhere.
+Your input helps us continue to refine and enhance the Flappy Bird experience for players everywhere.

-Join us on the journey to bring joy and entertainment to mobile gamers worldwide with Fallpy Bird!
+Join us on the journey to bring joy and entertainment to mobile gamers worldwide with Flappy Bird!